-- 1. Applicability. - a.
-Existing CCR landfills, CCR surface impoundments, and lateral expansions of CCR units are subject to the groundwater monitoring and corrective action requirements of this section, except as provided in subdivision f. - b.
+- All CCR landfills, CCR surface impoundments, and lateral expansions of CCR units are subject to the groundwater monitoring and corrective action requirements of this section, except as provided in subdivision f. - b.
 Initial timeframes. - (1) Existing CCR landfills and existing CCR surface impoundments.
-The owner or operator of the CCR unit must include with the permit modification application required by subsection 9 of section 33.1-20-08-02, a groundwater monitoring plan showing compliance with the following groundwater monitoring requirements: - (a) Install the groundwater monitoring system as required by subsection 2; - (b) Develop the groundwater sampling and analysis program to include selection of the statistical procedures to be used for evaluating groundwater monitoring data as required by subsection 3;

-- (c) Initiate the detection monitoring program to include obtaining a minimum of eight independent samples for each background and downgradient well as required by subsection 4; and - (d) Begin evaluating the groundwater monitoring data for statistically significant increases over background levels for the constituents listed in appendix I of this chapter as required by subsection 4. - (2) New CCR landfills, new CCR surface impoundments, and all lateral expansions of CCR units.
+The owner or operator of the CCR unit must include with the permit modification application required by subsection 9 of section 33.1-20-08-02, a groundwater monitoring plan showing compliance with the following groundwater monitoring requirements: - (a) Install the groundwater monitoring system as required by subsection 2; - (b) Develop the groundwater sampling and analysis program to include selection of the statistical procedures to be used for evaluating groundwater monitoring data as required by subsection 3; - (c) Initiate the detection monitoring program to include obtaining a minimum of eight independent samples for each background and downgradient well as required by subsection 4; and - (d) Begin evaluating the groundwater monitoring data for statistically significant increases over background levels for the constituents listed in appendix I of this chapter as required by subsection 4. - (2) New CCR landfills, new CCR surface impoundments, and all lateral expansions of CCR units.
 The owner or operator must include a groundwater monitoring plan with the application for a new permit or permit modification to show compliance with the groundwater monitoring requirements specified in subparagraphs a and b of paragraph 1 prior to initial receipt of CCR by the CCR unit.
 In addition, the owner or operator of the CCR unit must initiate the detection monitoring program to include obtaining a minimum of eight independent samples for each background well as required by subsection 4. - c.
 Once a groundwater monitoring system and groundwater monitoring program has been established at the CCR unit as required by this section, the owner or operator must conduct groundwater monitoring and, if necessary, corrective action throughout the active life and postclosure care period of the CCR unit. - d.
 In the event of a release from a CCR unit, the owner or operator must immediately take all necessary measures to control the source of the release so as to reduce or eliminate, to the maximum extent feasible, further releases of contaminants into the environment.
-The owner or operator of the CCR unit must comply with all applicable requirements in subsections 6 through 8, or, if eligible, must comply with the requirements in subsection 9. - Annual groundwater monitoring and corrective action report.
-For existing CCR e landfills and existing CCR surface impoundments, no later than January thirty-first of the year following [effective date of this chapter], and January thirty-first of each year thereafter, the owner or operator must prepare an annual groundwater monitoring and corrective action report.
-For new CCR landfills, new CCR surface impoundments, and all lateral expansions of CCR units, the owner or operator must prepare the initial annual groundwater monitoring and corrective action report no later than January thirty-first of the year following the calendar year a groundwater monitoring system has been established, and January thirty-first of each year thereafter.
-For the preceding calendar year, the annual report must document the status of the groundwater monitoring and corrective action program for the CCR unit, summarize key actions completed, describe any problems encountered, discuss actions to resolve the problems, and project key activities for the upcoming vear.
-For purposes of this section, the owner or operator has prepared the annual report when the report is placed in the facility's operating record.
-The annual report must be submitted to the department for approval and placed on the facility's publicly accessible internet site by March first of each year.
-At a minimum, the annual groundwater monitoring and corrective action report must contain the following information, to the extent available: - (1) A map, aerial image, or diagram showing the CCR unit and all background (or upgradient) and downgradient monitoring wells, to include the well identification numbers, that are part of the groundwater monitoring program for the CCR unit;
+The owner or operator of the CCR unit must comply with all applicable requirements in subsections 6 through 8, or, if eligible, must comply with the requirements in subsection 9. - e.
+Annual groundwater monitoring and corrective action report.
+For existing CCR landfills and existing CCR surface impoundments, no later than April first of the year following [effective date of this chapter], and April first of each year thereafter, the owner or operator must prepare an annual groundwater monitoring and corrective action report.
+For new CCR landfills, new CCR surface impoundments, and all lateral expansions of CCR units, the owner or operator must prepare the initial annual groundwater monitoring and corrective action report no later than April first of the year following the calendar year a groundwater monitoring system has been established, and April first of each year thereafter.
+For the preceding calendar year, the annual report must document the status of the groundwater monitoring and corrective action program for the CCR unit, summarize key actions completed, describe any problems encountered, discuss actions to resolve the problems, and project key activities for the upcoming year.
+For purposes of this section, the owner or operator has prepared the annual report when the report is submitted to the department and placed in the facility's operating record.
+At a minimum, the annual groundwater monitoring and corrective action report must contain the following information, to the extent available: